knabben/k8s-labs/README.md

 # K8S Labs

 The goal of this repo is to archive notes and comments about Kubernetes parts.
+These notes are a compilation from source code comments, lectures or any related material with the topic in discussion.

 This jupyter notebook on root contains a few analysis functions based on process mining techniques to help understand and dig deeper into the Kubernetes source code.

-*To simplify no informer or callbacks initiators are tracker, it still possible to abstract the API machinery and map the react functions in each of the events.*
+*To simplify no informer or callbacks initiators are tracked, it still possible to abstract the API machinery and map the react functions in each of the events.*

 ## Topics